-In addition to our well-known and broadly-attended webinar series covering a range of topics from voter engagement to Census work, Nonprofit VOTE can provide organizations with in-house trainings for your own staff or affiliates with guidance, ideas, and examples for nonprofits who want to integrate voter engagement into their existing services.
+In addition to our well-known and broadly attended webinars covering a range of topics from voter engagement to staying nonpartisan, Nonprofit VOTE provides organizations with in-house trainings for staff or affiliates with guidance, ideas, and examples for nonprofits who want to integrate voter engagement into existing programs and services.

 Intended audience: Nonprofit leadership, staff, or volunteers at one or more organizations who are new to the concept of engaging voters.